 In Vermont, summer is the season of expanding horizons, a time when warm winds and a generous sun bring the freedom to more fully explore ourselves and our world.
 It’s also the perfect time to have some serious fun!

 Most important of all, we’re stewards of childhood, that precious time when life is filled with infinite possibility and dreams can be real.
-Now more than ever, we believe kids need space to be kids and that a summer without memories, excitement and the freedom to find both for oneself is hardly summer at all.
+Now more than ever, we believe kids need space to be kids, to explore and to take risks in a safe environment, and to experience a summer tech-free.
 That’s our mission: to liberate girls from the pressures of school and ordinary life, and give their minds, bodies, and spirits a place to run free.